yamini236/Microsoftengage-Used-Cars-Data-Analysis/README.md

 Observe the analysis
 To insert new cell choose Insert
 To run a new cell Choose Run
+To add new package not already installed use - !pip install <packagename>
 ```
 <a name="author"></a>
 ## Author